 Because what else are you going to do?
-Tell them this is real life, and that they’ve used all of their chances?
+Tell them this is real life and that they’ve used all of their chances?
 That they should’ve listened the first 12 times?
 That you’re done with them?

 11. Every student needs to play.

-12. Every student needs self-efficacy.
+12. Every student needs a sense of agency and choice.

 This one’s a bit of a bugger because it’s not a teacher action but an outcome from a bunch of stuff you may have nothing to do with.
 But without the belief they can–which often is preceded by complicated notions of self-worth–everything else is less.